Understanding the Manufactured Home Delivery Process

 Pilot Vehicles: State and local regulations may require a specific number of pilot vehicles to accompany the transport of a manufactured home.

-The dimensions and weight of your manufactured home influence these considerations.
+In addition the dimensions and weight of your manufactured home influence these considerations.

 Additional Equipment